-- (a) The finished grade of streets shall not exceed 10 percent. - (b) Every cul de sac shall be provided with a turning circle of a diameter of not less than 30 m. - (c) The maximum length of any cul de sac shall be: - (i) 200m in areas served by or planned to be served by municipal piped water and sewer services, as shown in the map and letter of agreement signed by the Municipality and the Minister of Municipal and Provincial Affairs in connection with municipal five-year capital works program eligibility.
+- (a) The finished grade of streets shall not exceed 10 percent. - (b) Every cul de sac shall be provided with a turning circle of a diameter of not less than 30 m. - (c) The maximum length of any cul de sac shall be: - (i) 200m in areas served by or planned to be served by municipal piped water and sewer services, as shown in the map and letter of agreement signed by the Municipality and the Minister of Municipal and Provincial Affairs in connection with municipal five-year capital works program eligibility. - (ii) 300m in areas not served by or planned to be served by municipal piped water and sewer services. - (d) Emergency vehicle access to a cul de sac shall be not less than 3 m wide and shall connect the head of the cul de sac with an adjacent street.

-- (ii) 300m in areas not served by or planned to be served by municipal piped water and sewer services. - (d) Emergency vehicle access to a cul de sac shall be not less than 3 m wide and shall connect the head of the cul de sac with an adjacent street. - (e) No cul de sac shall be located so as to appear to terminate a collector street. - (f) New subdivisions shall have street connections with an existing street or streets. - (g) All street intersections shall be constructed within 5° of a right angle and this alignment shall be maintained for 30 m from the intersection. - (h) No street intersection shall be closer than 60 m to any other street intersection. - (i) No more than four streets shall join at any street intersection. - (i) No residential street block shall be longer than 490 m between street intersections. - (k) Streets in residential subdivisions shall be designed in accordance with the approved standards of the Authority, but in the absence of such standards, shall conform to the following minimum standards:
+- (e) No cul de sac shall be located so as to appear to terminate a collector street. - (f) New subdivisions shall have street connections with an existing street or streets. - (g) All street intersections shall be constructed within 5E of a right angle and this alignment shall be maintained for 30 m from the intersection. - (h) No street intersection shall be closer than 60 m to any other street intersection. - (i) No more than four streets shall join at any street intersection. - (j) No residential street block shall be longer than 490 m between street intersections. - (k) Streets in residential subdivisions shall be designed in accordance with the approved standards of the Authority, but in the absence of such standards, shall conform to the following minimum standards:

-Type of Street Street Reservation Pavement Width Sidewalk Width Sidewalk Number Arterial Streets 30 m 15 m 1.5 m discretion of Council Collector Streets 20 m 15 m 1.5 m 2 Local Residential Streets: where more than 50% of the units are single or double dwellings; where 50% or more of the units are row 15 m 20 m 9 m 1.5 m 1.5 m 2 houses or apartments.
-Service Streets 15 m 9 m 1.5 m Discretion of Council
+Type of Street Street Reservation Pavement Width Sidewalk Width Sidewalk Number Arterial Streets 30 m 15 m 1.5 m discretion of Council Collector Streets 20 m 15 m 1.5 m 2 Local Residential Streets: where more than 50% of the units are single or double dwellings; 15 m 9 m 1.5 m 1 where 50% or more of the units are row houses or apartments.
+20 m 9 m 1.5 m 2 Service Streets 15 m 9 m 1.5 m discretion of Council

-- No lot intended for residential purposes shall have a depth exceeding four times the frontage. - (m) Residential lots shall not be permitted which abut a local street at both front and rear lot lines.

-- (n) The Authority may require any existing natural, historical or architectural feature or part thereof to be retained when a subdivision is developed. - (o) Land shall not be subdivided in such a manner as to prejudice the development of adjoining land.
+- (I) No lot intended for residential purposes shall have a depth exceeding four times the frontage. - (m) Residential lots shall not be permitted which abut a local street at both front and rear lot lines. - (n) The Authority may require any existing natural, historical or architectural feature or part thereof to be retained when a subdivision is developed. - (o) Land shall not be subdivided in such a manner as to prejudice the development of adjoining land, and each lot shall be laid out so as to maximize the usefulness of the land to the eventual occupant, with regard to positioning of buildings, driveways, and outdoor storage and activity areas.